SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/getting-started.md

 # Getting started (self-service)

-This guide explains in short terms how you can get G Suite document integration up and running in no-time, in a step-by-step walk-through.
+This guide explains in short terms how you can get Google Workspace document integration up and running in no-time, in a step-by-step walk-through.
 It is an alternative to the [full set-up guide][5].

 1. **Are users that belong to this tenant successfully using IDP to authenticate?**